iburzynski/jambhala/src/Contracts/README.md

 ## **3. Pre-Compile Lambda**
   * 3a.
 Declare a Jambhala **contract synonym** for the compiled script.
   * 3b.
-Pre-compile the Jambhala contract with the above synonym as type.
+Define a **compilation expression** to pre-compile the Jambhala contract using Template Haskell and the appropriate Jambhala wrapper function (`mkValidatorContract` or `mkMintingContract`).
+    * For non-parameterized scripts, the compilation expression defines a constant value (with its type being the contract synonym declared above).
+    * For parameterized scripts, the compilation expression is a function that receives the extra parameter(s) and returns a value of the contract synonym.
+    * A type signature terminating in the contract synonym must always be included with the compilation expression, in order to "tag" the resulting compiled script value with the contract's symbolic identifier.
+This is critical to how the Jambhala framework understands the identities of individual contracts and augments them with additional functionality via the `jamb` CLI.
   ### **Recap:**
   * A **contract synonym** serves as a unique type-level identifier for a specific Jambhala contract.
   * Can be thought of like a contract's "nametag", which is used internally by the Jambhala framework.
   * Contract synonyms consist of the following:
-    * **Left-hand-side:** the `type` keyword followed by the synonym (the type that will be used to reference the contract in type signatures and annotations)
+    * Left-hand-side: the `type` keyword followed by the synonym (the type that will be used to reference the contract in type signatures and annotations)
-    * **Right-hand-side:** a Jambhala contract type constructor (*`ValidatorContract`* or *`MintingContract`*) followed by a unique (type-level) string literal (*`Symbol`*), which serves as the contract's unique identifier.
+    * Right-hand-side: a Jambhala contract type constructor (*`ValidatorContract`* or *`MintingContract`*) followed by a unique (type-level) string literal (*`Symbol`*), which serves as the contract's unique identifier.
 Another Jambhala term for this string is the contract's **symbolic identifier**.
 It can be any string, provided it hasn't been used for any other contracts in the same project.
   * The contract synonym is the *return type* for a compiled Jambhala contract.
+  * Pre-compilation from PlutusTx (Haskell) to UPLC (and re-insertion as a Haskell value) occurs via the **compilation expression**: a constant value (for non-parameterized scripts) or function (for parameterized scripts) that returns a value with type equal to the contract synonym.
   * Pre-compilation of a Jambhala contract consists of two steps:
     1. Pre-compilation from PlutusTx (Haskell) code to Untyped Plutus Core (UPLC) via Template Haskell.
     2. Conversion of pre-compiled code to a Jambhala contract value.